exonum/exonum-doc/src/architecture/transactions.md

     From the Rust perspective, `Transaction` is a [trait][rust-trait].
     See [Exonum core code][core-tx] for more details.

+> Again, it will be nicer to link the API documentation from docs.rs
+> rather than raw unadorned source code.

 ### Verify

+> There is no more `verify`,
+> transactions have only `execute` method.
+> We need to remove this section and all its mentions from other places.
+> We may mention that signatures are verified by the Exonum framework
+> so developers don't need to worry about that.

 ```rust
 fn verify(&self) -> bool;